Simucube/simucube-docs.github.io/docs/ActivePedal/games/Automobilista2.md

 ## FAQ

-??? question "Game does not connect"
+### Question "Game does not connect"
     This game uses UDP technology to deliver telemetry data.
 This limits number of telemetry clients to one application.
 So if any other app is using this game's telemetry data (i.e. Simhub), then Tuner connection to data may be blocked.
-To workaround this, close the other application using the game data.
+To workaround this, take a look of [this article](https://github.com/SHWotever/SimHub/wiki/Sharing-UDP-data-with-other-applications).